julianganjs/interactive-quiz-platform/README.md

 The website is hosted using **Microsoft Azure Static Web Apps**.
 Thesee web apps have an integrated feature that allows them to connect seamlessly to an **Azure SQL Database** without needing any backend setup.
 The quiz platform will be deployed online as a web application, and the source files for website are stored in a GitHub repository.

-The website can be accessed through the following link: https://green-mud-023b7ab00.4.azurestaticapps.net/login.html
+The website can be accessed through the following link:<br />
+https://green-mud-023b7ab00.4.azurestaticapps.net/login.html